 Lord Ripon initiated many reforms to ease the plight of the local Indians during his tenure as the Viceroy.
+Chief among these reforms was the introduction of local-self-government, the first of its kind in British India.
 For this, he is known as the 'Good Viceroy of India'